hdtrinh/movie_classifier/README.md

 ### Install Training Requirements

-Move to the source folder.
-Then install requirements and run the training as follows:
+- Move to the source folder.
+Then install requirements and run the training as follows.
+- Create a virtual environment if you prefer

 ```
 pip3 install -r requirements-train.txt
 python3 train.py
 ```

 ## Training Steps
+The training requires few steps defined by the following files:
+- Preprocess and clean the text: preprocess.py
+- One-hot encode the output and tokenize the text: encode.py
+- Define the classifier model: model.py

 ### Preprocess

 - Load the dataset in a pandas dataframe
 - Use the columns title, genres, overview (description)
 - Check that our mandatory fields are not empty
 - Each movie can be associated to more than one genre.
-We choose just one genre output as simple case.
+We perform only one genre output as simple case.
-- To extend to many-genres output we can perform a multi-label classification (future works)
+- To extend to many-genres output we should implement a multi-label classification (future works)

 ```
 df = pd.read_csv('movies_metadata.csv')